CDCgov/ixa/docs/book/src/topics/properties.md

 There are three reasonable ways to handle this.

+1. Let ixa generate equality and hashing for you.
+2. Implement equality and hashing yourself.
+3. Use an alternative floating-point type.

 ### Let ixa generate equality and hashing

 Pass `impl_eq_hash = both` as the first optional argument to